 • Scale of the increased insulating value

-It is important to check all the required conditions by consulting the Participant's Guide (in French only).
+It is important to check all the required conditions by consulting the Applicant's Guide (in French only).

 Before undertaking your renovations, you can consult the section on Practical advice to learn more about how to insulate foundations.
 You can improve the insulation of your home’s foundation by insulating from the interior or the exterior based on the condition of the walls, space limitations and regulations.